missymissprim/majestythinks/src/site/notes/00 Inbox/Notetaker’s Vault.md

 > Looking for previous session notes, and that *one* NPC our glorious Dungeon Master randomly mentioned?

 Hello, hello 👋🏽 My name is **Majesty Champion** and this is my digital garden where I develop ideas, take notes, and connect all of my Dungeons & Dragons (D&D) campaigns — Player or Dungeon Master.
+A few other TTRPG lore and mechanics may even sneak in here for additional inspiration and notes.

+The Notetaker’s Vault is an online repository of notes, observations and insights from various worlds across the D&D multiverse.
+It includes detailed reports on quests, maps, non-player characters (NPCS), and other game content.
+The vault is open to all players in the game, allowing anyone to contribute their experiences to the wealth of knowledge available.

 If you’re looking for something specific, don’t be afraid to use the search bar at the top left.

 | Campaign                                                                     | Adventure                                | Role           | Status                                     |
 | ---------------------------------------------------------------------------- | ---------------------------------------- | -------------- | ------------------------------------------ |